Updated: Mar 11

 Did you know the light from devices and televisions can keep you awake?
 They can also disrupt sleep, with alerts and lighting up the room.
 That's why it is recommended to switch them off for at least an hour before going to bed.

 There are a few different herbal teas said to calm, relax and induce sleep including chamomile tea but have you ever tried banana tea?
 Would love to hear what you think and if you enjoyed it.

 Join the lovely Fiona of Nourish and Flourish on the Remedies To Sleep Well Workshop at Neal's Yard in Edinburgh.
 Discover natural remedies to help you sleep well and take three sleep remedies home to enjoy.

 Totally Tea ©MDHarding

 It used to be bad luck to spill salt as was once so expensive it was called "white gold".
-Today you can lavish in a salt bath to ease aching muscles and skin inflammation, during a shower to cleanse your energy or to soak your feet.
+Today you can lavish in a salt bath to ease aching muscles and skin inflammation, during a shower to cleanse your energy, or to soak your feet.
 Salt can also be used as a skin scrub.
 Did you know taking an Epsom salt bath helps you detox and enhances your magnesium levels, which in turn promotes sleep?

 ©MDHarding Love + Hope from Australia

-The beautiful drought-tolerant plant - Lavender is said to be calming and have soothing properties that reduce stress.
+The beautiful drought-tolerant plant - Lavender is said to be calming and has soothing properties that reduce stress.
 Did you know Lavender essential oil is also said to have antiseptic and anti-inflammatory properties?
 Which aids with minor burns and bug bites.

 During research, studies have shown lavender increases slow-wave sleep, instrumental for slowing heartbeat and relaxing muscles.
 Which also aids with sleeping more soundly.
 A great natural way to induce ZZzzzz's.